Pseudo

 Pseudonymous infrastructures employ encryption and techniques like onion routing to achieve a new level of privacy.
-You can think of them as parallel dimensions of the Internet that cannot be monitored by men in the middle as the regular Internet.
-And you can call them Darknets.
+You can think of them as parallel dimensions of the Internet that cannot be monitored by men in the middle as the regular Internet (whoops – and we wrote that before 2013's revelations).

 Contents |